In the previous post, Diet and ADHD in children, Part 1, I focused on

 Since reading the book, “Eating for Autism,” and others like it, I have made quite a few changes to Nathan’s diet.
 That is, I’ve removed things that I’ve decided aren’t so good for him.

-I have to be honest when I say that I haven’t noticed any remarkable changes in his behavior, like many have when making these important changes.
+I must be honest when I say that I haven’t noticed any remarkable changes in his behavior, like many have when making these significant changes.
 However, I still know that it’s making a difference.
 One of the things about prevention is that you’re preventing it from happening.
 So, obviously it didn’t happen.
 You can’t know about something that didn’t happen, right?
 I believe that’s important to remember.

 It’s not just about reducing behavior and allergy issues; it’s about preventing them from happening at all.